rhoai-genaiops/genaiops-helmcharts/README.md

 Additionally, the workshop leverages Helm charts from the [Red Hat CoP Helm Charts](https://github.com/redhat-cop/helm-charts/) repository to complement the deployment process.

+### Getting Started

+To begin using the Helm charts in this repository, please refer to the documentation in the chart directories.

 ### References

 * [Red Hat CoP Helm Charts](https://github.com/redhat-cop/helm-charts/) - A collection of Helm charts from the Red Hat Community of Practice.